-In the next section, we will go into more detail as to how one might understand modelling competence.
-For the moment, it should be noted that the term 'model' can be perceived as a product of science whereas the term 'scientific modelling' refers to a practice or process used in science that involves: developing models by embodying key aspects of theory and data in a model; evaluating models; revising models to accommodate new theoretical ideas or empirical findings; and using scientific models to predict and explain the world (Baek and Schwarz 2015; Schwarz and White 2005).
-Baek and Schwarz (2015) emphasise the prospects of engaging students in scientific modelling to facilitate their learning in terms of: (a) advancing content knowledge by making invisible processes, mechanisms, and components visible; (b) increasing their understanding of the way that science functions through sharing, evaluating, and revising models; and (c) encouraging students to develop their epistemological thinking by allowing them to attend to the roles of empirical evidence when constructing and revising models.
-However, translating scientific modelling into science classrooms is not a straightforward process (Svoboda and Passmore 2011).
+In the next section, we will elaborate on how one might understand modelling competence.
+For the moment, it should be noted that the term "model" can be perceived as a product of science whereas the term "scientific modelling" refers to a practice or process used in science that involves developing models by embodying key aspects of theory and data in a model, evaluating models, revising models to accommodate new theoretical ideas or empirical findings, and using scientific models to predict and explain the world (Baek and Schwarz 2015; Schwarz and White 2005).
+Baek and Schwarz (2015) emphasise the prospect of engaging students in scientific modelling to facilitate their learning in terms of the following: (a) advancing content knowledge by making invisible processes, mechanisms, and components visible; (b) increasing their understanding of the way that science functions through sharing, evaluating, and revising models; and (c) encouraging students to develop their epistemological thinking by allowing them to attend to the roles of empirical evidence when constructing and revising models.
+Translating scientific modelling into science classrooms is not, however, a straightforward process (Svoboda and Passmore 2013).

-Previous research has documented that it is a demanding task for teachers to change their existing practice and change the way they perceive school science in the shift towards a competence-oriented curriculum (Crujeiras and Jiménez-Aleixandre 2013; Nielsen and Dolin 2016; Sølberg, Bundsgaard, and Højgaard 2015).
-Lehrer and Schauble (2015) argue that the lack of coherence between curriculum intentions and teachers' practices is partly because teachers tend to interpret and assimilate new curriculum requirements into their current familiar schemes.
-According to Windschitl et al. (2008), the enactment of modelling in classrooms is highly influenced by the way teachers understand scientific inquiry - namely as a self-contained procedure, only nominally linked to content knowledge, and represented by the universal scientific method.
-Like other countries, Denmark has a tradition of prioritising students' learning of content knowledge, separating skills and content knowledge, and merely perceiving the process of science and students' scientific thinking as a matter of laboratory and field work (Ministry of Education 2009).
-In this light, it must be a daunting task for Danish teachers to change their practice to align with the competence-oriented intentions related to modelling in the new curriculum.
+Previous research has documented that it is a demanding task for teachers to change their existing practice and change the way they perceive school science in the shift towards a competence-oriented curriculum (Crujeiras and Jiménez-Aleixandre 2013; Nielsen and Dolin 2016; Sølberg et al. 2015).
+Lehrer and Schauble (2015) argue that the lack of coherence between curriculum intentions and teachers' practices is partly down to the fact that teachers tend to interpret and assimilate new curriculum requirements into their current familiar schemes.
+According to Windschitl et al. (2008), the enactment of modelling in classrooms is highly influenced by the way teachers understand scientific inquiry-namely as a selfcontained procedure, only nominally linked to content knowledge, and represented by the universal scientific method.
+As in other countries, Denmark has a tradition of prioritising students' learning of content knowledge, separating out skills and content knowledge, and merely perceiving the process of science and students' scientific thinking as a matter of laboratory and field work (Ministry of Education 2009).
+In this light, it must be a daunting task for Danish teachers to change their practice to align with the competence-oriented intentions of modelling in the new curriculum.